-Following a successful trial, HMRC have launched the Alternative Dispute Resolution (ADR) service, being a new way for small businesses and individuals to resolve disputes with HMRC.
+HMRC launched the Alternative Dispute Resolution (ADR) service as a way for small businesses and individuals to resolve disputes with HMRC.

 The ADR service, which covers both VAT and direct tax disputes, uses independent HMRC facilitators from its Local Compliance SME and Local Compliance Individuals and Public Bodies business units to resolve disputes between HMRC and taxpayers during a compliance check.
 It aims to find a fair and quick outcome for both parties, helping to reduce their costs and avoid a tribunal.

-HMRC say that entering into the ADR process will not affect the taxpayer’s existing review and appeal rights.
+HMRC say that entering into the ADR process will not affect the taxpayerís existing review and appeal rights.